AshkanYarmoradi/grafana-ai/README.md

 - Node.js 18.x or higher
 - A Grafana instance with API access
 - Google AI API key (for Gemini models)
+- Docker and Docker Compose (optional, for Docker deployment)

 ### Environment Setup